LuisChDev/bindings-dlib/README.md

-# Hoppy example program
+# bindings-dlib

+This library exposes bindings to the `dlib` C++ library.

-This is a small project that demonstrates use of Hoppy in interfacing with C++ code.  `example-cpp/cpp/utils.cpp` contains a function that reverses a string.
+This is a small project that demonstrates use of Hoppy in interfacing with C++ code.  `bindings-dlib-cpp/cpp/utils.cpp` contains a function that reverses a string.
-`example-generator` defines a Hoppy generator for it, and `example-cpp` and `example` are the C++ and Haskell sides of the bindings, respectively.
+`bindings-dlib-generator` defines a Hoppy generator for it, and `bindings-dlib-cpp` and `bindings-dlib` are the C++ and Haskell sides of the bindings, respectively.

 Run `install.sh` to build, test, and install each of these in turn.  `clean.sh` removes build outputs.